The Best Food City in Every State

-Whether it's Illinois’s deep deep pizza, Maryland's crab cakes or Kentucky's bourbon-spiked everything, America is a melting pot of unique gastronomic inventions.
+Whether it's Illinois' deep deep pizza, Maryland's crab cakes, or Kentucky's bourbon-spiked everything, America is a melting pot of unique gastronomic inventions.
 And if you're a foodie at heart, you know that planning a visit to any of the 50 states involves researching the best places to get some good grub.

 Voted the No. 1 Up-and-Coming Food City by Zagat in 2016, this underrated Southern city features fabulous food from Hot and Hot Fish Club, where you'll find French, Southern, and California-style cooking.
 It takes the classic shrimp and grits dish to another level with crispy Benton's ham and spicy calabrese oil.
 If you're craving comfort food, make your way to SAW's BBQ to get finger-lickin' pulled pork sandwiches, mac and cheese, and fried okra.
 For a more upscale dinner, check out the James Beard Award winner Highlands Bar & Grill.

-Home to frozen tundra, bear meat, and whale blubber, Alaska's not known as a top culinary destination, but Juneau—the U.S.'s second largest city by area—has an impressive array of top-quality joints.
-Try out SALT for some fine, modern Alaskan fare, Tracy's King Crab Shack for a taste of the Bering Straight, and GonZo for a mid-morning hangover helper.
+Home to frozen tundra, bear meat, and whale blubber, Alaska's not known as a top culinary destination, but Juneau—the U.S.'s second-largest city by area—has an impressive array of top-quality joints.
+Try out SALT for some fine, modern Alaskan fare or Tracy's King Crab Shack for a taste of the Bering Strait.

 This mid-sized city in the Sonoran Desert wasn't originally thought of as a culinary capital, but a 2016 designation by Unesco as a City of Gastronomy cemented its spot as a foodie oasis.
-Spicy eats, comfort food, and fine dining abound at top spots like Tuscon Tamales Company, 5 Points Market & Restaurant, and Downtown Kitchen + Cocktails.
+Spicy eats, comfort food, and fine dining abound at top spots like Tuscon Tamale and 5 Points Market & Restaurant.

 This city by the bay has the most restaurants in the entire country.
-The perennial James Beard Award-winning city has so many choice foodie havens to experience, but try these three lavishly lauded spots for true tastes of the town: Al's Place, Mission Chinese, and Theorita.
+The perennial James Beard Award-winning city has so many choice foodie havens to experience, but try these lavishly lauded spots for true tastes of the town: Al's Place and Mission Chinese.

 Though rock star chefs often hang out in the mountain resort towns to cater to jet-setters, down below the Front Range you can find foodie delights in Denver.
 Standouts in the mile-high city include casual but killer Italian at Osteria Marco, stunning seafood at Stoic & Genuine, and roasted meats off the range at Brider.

-You have to include New Haven on any food obsessive list since it's home of the hamburger, which was purportedly first dreamed up at Louis' Lunch in 1900.
-But the sound-side town also abounds with lots of delicious pizza places—Sally’s Apizza and Frank Pepe Pizzeria Napoletana—and choice seafood spots like Shell & Bones Oyster Bar and Grill, and fine dining at Olea.
+You have to include New Haven on any food obsessive list because it's the home of the hamburger, which was purportedly first dreamed up at Louis' Lunch in 1900.
+But the sound-side town also abounds with lots of delicious pizza places—Frank Pepe Pizzeria Napoletana, for one—and choice seafood spots like Shell & Bones Oyster Bar and Grill, and fine dining at Olea.

-This great up-and-coming restaurant destination is worthy of serious foodies, and Wilmington has some great seafood spots like Feby's Fishery and Big Fish Grill on the Riverfront, along with contemporary American restaurants that push culinary boundaries like Domaine Hudson and La Fia.
+This great up-and-coming restaurant destination is worthy of serious foodies, and Wilmington has some great seafood spots like Feby's Fishery and Big Fish Grill on the Riverfront, along with contemporary American restaurants that push culinary boundaries like La Fia.

 Miami is always teeming with celebrity chefs, but you'll find some excellent eats at St. Pete.
 The best bets for culinary inspiration include Brick & Mortar for classic American fare, Red Mesa for bomb breakfast burritos, or Sea Salt for 130 kinds of salt and delectable, local seafood.